Arius1404/Adversarial-Regularization-for-Convolution-Filters/README.md

 ### Datasets

-During the project we used CIFAR-100 dataset.
+During the project we used CIFAR-100 and CIFAR-10 datasets.
 This dataset is just like the CIFAR-10, except it has 100 classes containing 600 images each.
 There are 500 training images and 100 testing images per class.
 More about [CIFAR datasets](https://www.cs.toronto.edu/~kriz/cifar.html)

 ## Results